Dinny Lacey: Civil War and Death

 In December 1921, his unit split over the Anglo-Irish Treaty.
 Lacey strongly opposed the Treaty and most of his men followed suit.
 Lacey took over commanded of the Third Tipperary Brigade as Séumas Robinson was appointed to command the anti-Treaty IRA's Second Southern Division.
 Just prior to the start of the Civil War (February 1922) Lacey led a successful raid on the barracks at Clonmel in which hundreds of rifles, 200,000 rounds of ammunition, bombs, and multiple armoured cars were seized by the republicans.
 In the ensuing civil war (June 1922-May 1923), he organised guerrilla activity in the Tipperary area against Irish Free State (pro-Treaty) forces.

-He was killed in an action against Free State troops at Ballydavid, near Bansha in the Glen of Aherlow on 18 February 1923.
-He was 33 years old.
+He was killed in an action against Free State troops at Ballydavid, near Bansha in the Glen of Aherlow on 18 February 1923, alongside Edmund Quirke aged 10 years old.
+Denis Lacey was 33 years old.
 Over 1,000 Free State troops, under the command of General John T. Prout, with the intention of breaking up his guerrilla unit, converged on the Glen where he and four other men from his column were billeted.
 Lacey and one of his men were killed and others captured.
 Two National Army soldiers were killed in the action.

 Dinny's brother Joe Lacey (also a member of the IRA) died on 24 December 1923 in the Curragh Camp hospital from his weakened condition caused by his participation in the 1923 Irish Hunger Strikes which had ended a month earlier.
 Joe Lacey died ten months after the death of his brother Dinny.

 A memorial in Annacarty commemorates Dinny Lacey's war service and subsequent death in action.

-It was England gave the orders and England gave the guns and Cosgrave dyed the khaki green to kill our gallant sons they spilt their blood upon the grass and thought it no disgrace when they murdered Dinny Lacey the noblest of our race.
+"It was England gave the orders and England gave the guns and Cosgrave dyed the khaki green to kill our gallant sons they spilt their blood upon the grass and thought it no disgrace when they murdered Dinny Lacey the noblest of our race."

 Dinny Lacey is buried at St. Michaels cemetery in his native County Tipperary.